Kamidro6530/Kamidro6530/README.md

 ### About me 👋
-Hi everyone, I'm Daniel I would like to work as Junior Android Developer
+Hi everyone, I'm Daniel and I'm looking for my first Job

 ## I’m currently learning	📝
 All the theory I need to apply for the position of Junior Android Developer and I am constantly trying to improve my English